ISpectruM/C-January-2016-Exam/README.md

 2.Practice with GitBash.

-Some changes on the local location.
+-Some changes on the local location.

-Change from the GitHub.
+-Change from the GitHub.

-Merged changes!
+-Merged changes!

+-changes in the new branch.